Ann Rutherford: Film career

 In 1935, Rutherford began her Hollywood film career in the starring role of Joan O'Brien in the dramatic film Waterfront Lady for Mascot Pictures, later to be Republic Pictures.
 Rutherford soon established herself as a popular leading lady of Western films at Republic, costarring with actors Gene Autry and John Wayne.

-In 1937, Rutherford left Republic and signed a film contract with Metro-Goldwyn-Mayer.
-At MGM, Rutherford appeared as the Spirit of Christmas Past in A Christmas Carol (1938) and Lydia Bennet in Pride and Prejudice (1940) among other roles.
+In 1937, Rutherford left Republic and signed a film contract with Metro-Goldwyn-Mayer (MGM), where she appeared as the Spirit of Christmas Past in A Christmas Carol (1938) and Lydia Bennet in Pride and Prejudice (1940) among other roles.

-In 1938, MGM loaned Rutherford to Selznick International Pictures to appear as Carreen O'Hara, a sister of Scarlett O'Hara, in the film Gone with the Wind (1939).
+In 1938, MGM lent Rutherford to Selznick International Pictures to appear as Carreen O'Hara, Scarlett O'Hara's sister, in Gone with the Wind (1939).
 MGM boss Louis Mayer initially refused the loan because he considered the role too minor, but Rutherford passionately appealed to him to change his mind.
 In December 1939, while promoting the new movie, Rutherford visited six Confederate Army veterans at the Confederate Soldiers Home near Atlanta.
 One of the veterans gave Rutherford a rose corsage tied with Confederate colors.